mw3441/Social-Network-Analysis-/README.md

 Using the relevant command of articulation_points, we can see the cutpoints for "best friends" and "work with" are 13, and there is no articulation piints for "get on with".

+### Summary

+Based on all the information and analysis we did above, 6, 8, 11 are popular in this 7th grade class since they have the highest degree centrality in different networks.
+13 is the bridge for connections.
+Girls tend to have more connection with girls, and so do boys.
+Based on the analysis, students can be formed as group by gender.
+Or teacher can let students with different gender form groups so they can have time to know each other.
+This reflect my experience, I used to play with girls a lot and hardly talked to boys.

 ## Resources

 ### Videos